Pair of U.S. House Dems add to chorus calling for Alito, Thomas recusals

 - Oops!Something went wrong.Please try again later.

 The U.S. Supreme Court pictured on September 28, 2020.
 Congressional Democrats have called for ethics reforms for the court in the wake of recent controversies.
-(Courtesy of Al Drago/Getty Images)
+(Photo by Al Drago/Getty Images)

 WASHINGTON — U.S. House Democrats echoed Senate colleagues Tuesday in calling for U.S. Supreme Court Justices Clarence Thomas and Samuel Alito to recuse themselves from Jan.
 6 cases, and for congressional Republicans to support passing an enforceable ethics code for the entire bench.